denniszielke/phoenix/challenges.md

 # Fully automated VSTS YAML deployment
+In this chapter you will leverage self-healing capabilites of K8s and extend your VSTS pipeline to trigger a deployment to your K8s cluster.
+Your application will have no downtime during a rolling upgrade.
 1. Create a deployment file to decribe the desired state of your application including replicas of your backend service.
     - **TODO Sample?**
     - Modify the deployment file manually so that